 This skill represents a higher level of awareness and consciousness.
 (You can take a quiz to score your degree of mindfulness.)
 Like learning any skill, it takes practice.
 Meditation or another spiritual practice can develop mindfulness.
 There are many types of meditation.
 Some involve chanting, walking, qigong, yoga, or breathing exercises, described in more detail in Codependency for Dummies, as well as the many other mental, emotional, and physical benefits of meditation.

 2. Encourage Yourself

-According to research, how you speak to yourself can have a huge effect on self-esteem.
+According to research, how you speak to yourself can have a huge effect on your self-esteem.
 Self-talk can improve or ruin your mindset, mood, relationships, and job satisfaction and performance.
 Self-criticism is the biggest obstacle to good self-esteem.
 To overcome self-criticism, the first step is becoming conscious of your negative self-talk.
 Mindfulness helps, but so does writing down your negative self-talk.
 (See 10 Steps to Self-Esteem: The Ultimate Guide to Stop Self-Criticism.)
 Start replacing the negative with positive, self-affirming statements.
+Your unconscious is very literal and doesn’t distinguish between what you tell yourself and what others say to you.
 Beware, however, that if you tell yourself things you don’t believe, your efforts can backfire.
-Your unconscious is very literal and doesn’t distinguish between what you tell yourself and what others say to you.
+If you do, you can create inner conflict and a negative, unconscious belief can be reinforced because it’s fighting the false statement.